LesterFreamon/udacity_mlops_census_project/starter/model_card_template.md

 For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details
-The model is a RandomForestClassifier trained to predict whether a person makes over 50K a year based on features like their education, marital status, occupation, etc. The model was trained with hyperparameter tuning to optimize F1 score.
+The model is a LogisticRegression trained to predict whether a person makes over 50K a year based on features like their education, marital status, occupation, etc. The model was trained with hyperparameter tuning to optimize accuracy score.

 ## Intended Use
 The intended use of this model is to help understand factors that contribute to income levels and potentially to help with job placement or career counseling.
 It should not be used to make decisions about hiring or compensation.